-Unofficial Website for Historical Artifacts from the Palace Hotel.
+Unofficial Historical Website for the Palace Hotel, San Francisco.

 Throughout the main hallway in the Palace Hotel, there are various display cases with original artifacts from the hotel dating from 1909 up until the 1980s.
 The images on the right showcase the items that were displayed during my 2019 visit.

 I have come across many china pieces from the 1950s to the 1980s - many of which were likely sold off when the Sheraton-Palace held an auction to sell off most of the old furniture, fixtures and finery on February 22nd, 1989 during its renovation.
 Unfortunately, the more modern pieces do not appeal to me as much.
 Most of what I have been collecting dates from the original hotel up to the 40s.
-I often wonder if items such as the gold service settings from the original Palace Hotel survived the fire (even if such settings were ever made?)
-Even if broken and salvaged by looters, where may some of these pieces be?
+I often wonder if items such as the gold service settings from the original Palace Hotel survived the fire?
+I heard a 100 place setting was made.
+Even if broken and salvaged by looters, where may these pieces be?
 The speculation that some of these original items could

 Palace Artifacts